Dan0xE/broadcast/Readme.md

 ## Broadcast

+*This is a research project / poc, please do not have any expectations towards this project.*

 Broadcast is analogous to wsl.exe <exec> and doesn't really do much else, so if wsl.exe works for you, you probably don't need broadcast.

 ## Motivation